NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 I choose a gas with linear dispersion, analog massless and spin-0 particles, an analog universe undergoing a de Sitter expansion with zero background velocity.
 The de Sitter spacetime is chosen because of its significance to modern cosmology and previously predicted particle production (as done by Hawking) @de_Sitter_inhomogeneities @de_Sitter_particle_production_1 @de_Sitter_particle_production_2.
 Particle production will be calculated with standard methods @particle_production_1 @particle_production_2.
 The numerical parameters chosen in this study also follow from previous studies @parameters.
 Computational implementations will be done using high-performance methods.

 === BEC Analogs of FLRW Cosmologies
 The gas as is outlined is a ground-state Bose-Einstein condensate (BEC) without thermal or quantum fluctuations.
-The dynamics of the BEC are described by the Gross-Pitaevskii equation (GPE) under a Bogoliubov mean-field approximation (also known as the #text(style: "italic")[nonlinear Schr\u(00F6)dinger equation]),
+The dynamics of the BEC are described by the Gross-Pitaevskii equation (GPE) under a Bogoliubov mean-field approximation (also known as the _nonlinear Schr\u{00F6}dinger equation),_

 $ i planck.reduce diff_t psi (t, harpoon(x)) = [-planck.reduce^2 / (2 m) nabla^2 + V_"ext" (x) + U |psi(t, harpoon(x))|^2] psi(t, harpoon(x)). $ <GPE>